 - Over 90° C: Danger, Mayday Mayday!

 In a properly administered desktop or laptop, computer heat is moved out of the computer’s case through several fans.
-If the computer doesn’t remove the hot air fast enough, the computer temperature can get hot enough to inflict serious damage to the PC.
+If the computer doesn’t remove the hot air, the computer temperature can get hot enough to inflict serious damage to the PC.
 Needless to say, it’s a top priority to keep computer temperature normal.

 Below are free DIY computer cooling solutions that anyone can do.
 Many are easy and don’t involve expertise.
 So there’s no excuse to let your CPU temperature overheat and cause damage.

 The second step to prevent and fix computer overheating is to make sure that the PC is clean inside.
 Because dust is an insulator which accumulates in desktop PC cases and laptop and over time it blocks fan and airflow.